malkavi/grout/USER_GUIDE.md

 > If you skipped a platform in the mapping screen, you won't see games for that platform in your collections.

 > [!TIP]
-> Regular collections, smart collections, and virtual collections can be toggled on / off in settings.
+> Regular collections, smart collections, and virtual collections can be toggled on/off in settings.

 ---